SydneyBioX/MoleculeExperiment/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of MoleculeExperiment is to provide convenience functions for the summarisation and visualisation of imaging-based spatial transcriptomics data.
+The goal of MoleculeExperiment is to provide functionality for the representation and summarisation of imaging-based spatial transcriptomics data, including 10X Xenium.

 ## Installation